uncatcrea/wp-appkit/wp-appkit/readme.txt

 = How many applications can I create? =

 You can create an **unlimited** number of applications and an unlimited number of versions of each application.
+That includes native apps as well as progressive web apps.

 = Can I send push notifications? =